-Projects with more than one writer may be considered upon assessment (both have to identify as women).
+-Writers who identify as women.
+Projects with more than one writer may be considered (both writers have to identify as women);

-If chosen as a finalist, you will be asked to submit a one-page personal statement.
+-If chosen as a finalist, you will be asked to submit a one-page personal statement;

-TWO slots in the TV lab will be held for Stephens College MFA program affiliates.
+-Two slots in the TV lab will be held for Stephens College MFA program affiliates.